whzd/thesis/notes/notes.md

 The score aims to find the grade level required to comprehend a certain text.

-The formula takes in consideration the following variables: total words, total sentences and difficul words.
+The formula takes in consideration the following variables: total words, total sentences and difficult words.

-The difficul words are all the words that do not appear in a list of common words for the English language.
+The difficult words are all the words that do not appear in a list of common words for the English language.
-Having difficult words defined by a list allows to ajust said difficult to different contexts by adding words to the list.
+Having difficult words defined by a list allows to adjust said difficult to different contexts by adding words to the list.

 *Simple Measure of Gobbledygook (SMOG)*